samanfrm/ModEx/README.md

 cd ..
 ```
 ## Import libraries
+We need to import required libraries into the script:
 ```python
 import pandas as pd
 import functions as fn
 import os
 ```
-## Run the system for a query interaction
+## Run the system for a sample query interaction
-First, the paths to necessary files and dictionaries must be defined basedn on relative path from script directory:
+First, the paths to necessary files and dictionaries must be defined based on relative path from script directory:

 ```python
 input_directory=os.path.realpath('../Data')